<> <> <> <>

 In some cases, it can also be prescribed to overweight patients with a BMI between 27 and 30 if they have another weight-related condition including high blood pressure, pre-diabetes, high cholesterol, and health problems.

-Can you get tirzepatide through the NHS?
+Can you get tirzepatide through the NHS for weight loss?

 If you've been Googling 'tirzepatide UK NHS' to find out whether you can access it, you're in luck.
+Mounjaro is now available on the NHS for weight loss, and can be prescribed by GPs.

 Combining medication with lifestyle change for sustainable weight loss